2023 Best Value Writing Studies Bachelor's Degree Schools in the Far Western US Region

 Out-of-state tuition fees for undergraduate students at EWU are $25,748 per year.

-Full Writing Studies at Eastern Washington University Report
+Read full report on Writing Studies at Eastern Washington University

-Portland State University ranked #10 on this year’s Best Value Writing Studies Bachelor’s Degree Schools in the Far Western US Region list.
-Portland State University is a very large public school located in the large city of Portland.
+Portland State University came in at #10 in this year’s edition of the Best Value Writing Studies Bachelor’s Degree Schools in the Far Western US Region ranking.
+Portland State University is a very large public school located in the city of Portland.

 Out-of-state tuition fees for undergraduate students at Portland State University are $27,447 per year.